Dretch/haskell-desktop-portal/README.md

 ### General Guidelines
 - Module/function/field names should mimic the underlying portal API as much as possible.
 - Functions should generally be tested (see existing tests for examples).
-- Functions should take records called `...Options` and return records called `...Results`.
+- API methods that take or return a variable set of values via a vardict should be translated into Haskell functions that take records called `...Options` and return records called `...Results`.
 - `...Options` records should have a `Default` instance where all fields have a reasonable empty value.
 - Record fields should not have unique prefixes.
 - API methods that return URIs that are known to always be `file:` URIs should be wrapped with functions returning [`Prelude.FilePath`](https://hackage.haskell.org/package/base-4.18.0.0/docs/Prelude.html#t:FilePath) (at some point this can be replaced with [`System.OsPath`](https://hackage.haskell.org/package/filepath-1.4.100.3/docs/System-OsPath.html#t:OsPath)).
 If they are not known to be file URIs, then [`Text.URI.URI`](https://hackage.haskell.org/package/modern-uri-0.3.6.0/docs/Text-URI.html#t:URI) should be returned.